 Maths is something that is celebrated across school and children regularly share their Maths learning in assemblies including Special Mentions Assembly and with parents in ParentMails and Newsletters.
 Praise is given both for attainment and progress and to attitudes to learning and use of the Learner Traits.
-Certificates for Diamond Dash, Times Tables Rock stars and Numbots are presented.
+Certificates for Diamond Dash are presented during Special Mentions Assembly.